-NORWICH – One of the region’s most prominent energy families has committed $100,000 toward the construction of a new emergency department and walk in center at UHS Chenango Memorial Hospital.
+NORWICH, NY – One of the region’s most prominent energy families has committed $100,000 toward the construction of a new emergency department and walk in center at UHS Chenango Memorial Hospital.

 Members of the Mirabito family presented a check to campaign leaders during a small ceremony at the family-owned energy holding company’s Binghamton headquarters.
 The six-figure pledge is the latest commitment to be announced since the Norwich hospital kicked off their capital campaign in August.

 James Mirabito founded the family business in Norwich, NY in 1927 before expanding to Sidney, NY and now throughout much of the state and into Pennsylvania and New England.
 The company has a strong history of community support across its footprint, particularly to organizations that address the health care needs of vulnerable populations, such as children and people living with chronic illness.